SAL User Guide

 Depending upon the target language, successful completion of the code generation results in the following output directories (e.g. for mount) .. code:

-e.g. salgenerator mount sal cpp
+e.g. salgenerator MTMount sal cpp

 c++ -

-mount: - *common mount support files*
+MTMount: - *common mount support files*

 cpp